Facebook Pixel

 • Hybrid

-Given a scenario, configure a subnet and use appropriate IP addressing schemes.
+Given a scenario, use appropriate IPv4 network addressing.

 • Public vs. private